 10 Revealing Facts About Trading Spaces

-Earlier this month, TLC announced that it was reviving the show that put the network on the map: Trading Spaces.
+In 2017, TLC announced that it was reviving the show that put the network on the map: Trading Spaces.
 The home improvement show was a ratings juggernaut for the network from 2000 to 2008, netting 9 million viewers per episode at its peak.

 1. IT WAS BASED ON A BBC SHOW.

 Trading Spaces shook up both TLC and reality television when it premiered on October 13, 2000.
 But its concept wasn’t all that revolutionary.
 It was actually borrowed from the BBC show Changing Rooms, which ran from 1996 through 2004.
 On Changing Rooms, two couples also swapped homes to complete a quick interior redesign.
 There was even a breakout carpenter.
 Ty Pennington’s UK equivalent was “Handy” Andy Kane, who went on to record a super cheesy cover of “If I Had a Hammer.”